araujo88/websocket-server/README.md

  - localhost:9002
  - 127.0.0.1:9002

 Then, the browser should display the page "index.html".
+If another URL is specified, the server returns a default "Error 404" page.